 UConn’s website is one of the primary ways that we communicate our message to the University community and external audiences.
 It is vital that all UConn websites and pages are consistent in appearance and functionality.

-These standards apply to all University of Connecticut websites.
+These standards apply to all University of Connecticut websites, unless otherwise noted.

 - UConn entities (e.g. schools, departments, programs, labs, etc.) must use a uconn.edu domain and University hosting.
 UConn Health uses the health.uconn.edu domain, which is exempt from this uconn.edu domain structure.
 Please contact firstname.lastname@example.org for information about health.uconn.edu domains.
 Exceptions for special cases may be submitted to University Communications via email@example.com for consideration.

 - Top-level domains (e.g. xxx.uconn.edu) are now reserved for schools/colleges, regional campuses, and top-level offices like the Office of the Provost and Undergraduate Admissions.
 Academic departments may also have top-level domains at the discretion of their dean and school/college communicator(s).

-- Departments, programs, labs, initiatives, etc. that are connected with a school/college should be affiliated with their school/college’s domain, or department domain when applicable.
-Those domains include:
+- Departments, programs, labs, initiatives, etc. should be affiliated with their parent unit's domain.
+For example:

 - For departments and programs that don’t fall squarely under a single school/college and are not eligible for a top-level domain, a number of third-level domains are available:

 - Faculty, graduate students, and researchers who request a website will be assigned a domain under scholar.uconn.edu.
 ITS uses the official UConn email address as the basis for these domains.
 If your email is firstname.lastname@example.org, the website address will be firstname-lastname.scholar.uconn.edu.

 - Registered student organizations and student activities can request websites through the Department of Student Activities.